Tunneling effect induced by a curved magnetic edge: Reduction to a neighborhood of the edge

 with $k(s)$ the curvature at $M(s)$, defined by $\ddot{\mathbf n}(s)=k(s)\mathbf n(s)$.
 The Hilbert space $L^2(\Gamma(\epsilon_0))$ is transformed to the weighted space and the operator $\mathcal P_h$ is transformed into the following operator (after a gauge transformation $(u,\mathbf A)\to (v=e^{i\phi/h}u,\mathbf A'=\mathbf A-\nabla \phi)$ to eliminate the normal component of $\mathbf A$, see \cite[App.~F]{FH10}):

 where $b_a(t)$ is introduced in \eqref{eq:potential} and $\gamma_0$ is the circulation introduced in \eqref{eq:circ}.

-Following \cite{BHR21}, it is convenient to introduce a truncated version of the operator $\tilde P_h$ so that it can be defined on $\mathbb R/ 2L \mathbb Z\times\mathbb R$ instead of $\mathbb R/ 2L \mathbb Z\times(-\epsilon_0,\epsilon_0)$.
+Following the presentation of \cite{BHR21} (see also references therein), it is convenient to introduce a truncated version of the operator $\tilde P_h$ so that it can be defined on $\mathbb R/ 2L \mathbb Z\times\mathbb R$ instead of $\mathbb R/ 2L \mathbb Z\times(-\epsilon_0,\epsilon_0)$.
 This will be useful when rescaling the $t$ variable.
 What is handy in this situation is that the actual bound states of the operator $\mathcal P_h$ decay exponentially away from the edge, at the length scale $\hbar:=h^{1/2}$, see \eqref{eq:dec-norm}.
 This motivates the change of variables, $t=\hbar \tau$ and $s=\sigma$, that will allow the same spectral reduction as in \cite[Prop.~2.7]{BHR21}.
 We will skip the details which are the same as in \cite{BHR21}.

 From now on we set

 and we introduce the function

 where $c\in C_c^\infty(\mathbb R)$ satisfies $c=1$ on $[-1,1]$ and $c=0$ on $\mathbb R\setminus(-2,2)$.
 Consider the new weight term